 In many ways, I believe that Ellinjaa Falls is a more impressive waterfall than the more popular Millaa Millaa.
 For those of you who prefer more of a natural vibe when exploring waterfalls, you’ll probably also enjoy Ellinjaa Falls more.

 In this guide, I’ll detail how to get to Ellinjaa Falls, even if you’re not already on the Waterfall Circuit.
 You’ll also find some useful tips and recommendations, as well as some photos of Ellinjaa Falls to inspire your visit.

 Travelers looking to visit the absolute best waterfalls in the region surrounding Cairns, including Millaa Millaa, will want to check out this epic Atherton Tablelands waterfall tour.

 I'm Olly, a full-time traveler for the past 5 years.
 I visit every destination I write about & handpick all recommendations.

 Ellinjaa Falls is located on the 17-kilometre Waterfall Circuit along Theresa Creek Road in the Atherton Tablelands region of Queensland.

 You'll find Ellinjaa Falls in a dense pocket of rainforest neighbouring the Wooroonooran National Park.
 There are signs and even a large car park next to the short waterfall track.

-Ellinjaa Falls and the Millaa Millaa Waterfall Circuit is located approximately 104 KM (1 hour 40 minutes) drive from Cairns CBD.
+Ellinjaa Falls and the Millaa Millaa Waterfall Circuit are located approximately 104 km (1 hour 40 minutes) drive from Cairns CBD.
 There are two options to get here, either by driving yourself or booking a waterfall tour to Millaa Millaa.

 In my opinion, the best way to experience Cairns and the Tropical Far North is to have your own car and explore.
 For easy directions, plug in "Ellinjaa Falls" or "Theresa Creek Road" to Google Maps.